chris-short/chrisshort.net/content/post/joining-openshift-team/index.md

 My involvement with Ansible won't end.
 Oh, heavens, no!
 I am still involved in AnsibleFest (see you in Atlanta).
 Part of my charge when joining Red Hat was to encourage more collaboration between the Ansible and OpenShift teams.
 That has been happening and will continue to happen with me sitting on the OpenShift side.
 I'm also acting as an Ansible insider for folks on the Cloud Platforms team.
 I've been told to be ready for a challenge and I'm looking forward to it.

-{{< adsense-inarticle >}}
+{{< carbon >}}

 When I announced I was joining the Ansible team, I wrote, "[I'd like to work to see what Ansible can bring to CNCF projects.](https://chrisshort.net/joining-ansible-team-at-red-hat/)" You can write Kubernetes Operators with Ansible.
 Also, Ansible Operators are now a priority.
 Let's face it; *more people know how to write Ansible than Go*.
 [Ansible Operators](https://ansible.com/operators/) are something I hope I can hang my hat on some day.
 But, there is much work to be done still.
 Ansible's future lies in its ability to be picked up and used capably by almost everyone in the IT department.
 The more that thinking can be brought to the cloud native ecosystem, the better.

 ## Burnout

 Last month, [I wrote about burnout in DevOps'ish](https://devopsish.com/137/), "Values mismatch is something I am struggling with right now in my own position.
 I highly value working in the Kubernetes community.
 One of my personal goals is to work full time on Kubernetes (or closer to the core of it).
-However, my job on the Ansible team doesn’t directly benefit from this work.
-It does feel like I’m being stretched incredibly thin by the [#7 and #8 open source projects in the world](https://octoverse.github.com/projects.html).
+However, my job on the Ansible team doesn't directly benefit from this work.
+It does feel like I'm being stretched incredibly thin by the [#7 and #8 open source projects in the world](https://octoverse.github.com/projects.html).
 But, I also think that there are indirect benefits of this work.
 The problem is that it could lead to a perceived lack of fairness.
-I’m galavanting across the cloud native countryside some days while my co-workers are pushing the Ansible go to market strategy.
+I'm galavanting across the cloud native countryside some days while my co-workers are pushing the Ansible go to market strategy.
 Open source is weird."

 {{< mc >}}

 The past year on the Ansible team has been filled with ups and downs.
 Don't get me wrong, [the first few months working on the Ansible team were phenomenal](https://chrisshort.net/the-importance-of-psychological-safety/).
 I won an award voted on by my peers and leadership, I was doing work, and getting great feedback.
-But, after [the IBM acquisition announcement](/one-fish-two-fish-blue-fish-sporting-new-red-hat/) and abrupt changes within my business unit, I wasn't getting what I needed anymore.
+But, after [the IBM acquisition announcement](/one-fish-two-fish-blue-fish-sporting-new-red-hat/) and changes in my reporting chain, I wasn't getting what I needed anymore.

-I was still able to do good work, but it was harder to be passionate about Ansible outside of the container world.
-The two very much have a great story together that will continue to grow.
-But, all the work with Ansible outside of the scope of Kubernetes and Operators wasn't *nearly* as fun to me anymore.
+I was still able to do good work, but it was harder to be passionate about Ansible, outside of the container world.
+Ansible and containers have a great story together that will continue to grow regardless of which team I fall under.
+But, all the work with Ansible outside of the scope of Kubernetes Operators wasn't *nearly* as fun to me anymore.
 I wanted to follow my passion.

 ## Accomplishments